-Americano coffee is one of the most evident cultural by-products of the crossing between Italian and American traditions.
+Americano coffee is one of the most evident cultural by-products of crossing Italian and American traditions.
 I can imagine that diluting an espresso shot with hot water was, at some point, the equivalent of cutting pasta or serving it with ketchup instead of a proper Italian sauce.

 Keep reading to learn more about Americano, why it is different from drip coffee, its origin, and some tips to make a better one.